mvarrieur/yankee-trail/src/pages/index.md

   blurbs:
     - image: /img/img_1639.jpg
       text: >-
-        Our Breakfast Restaurant was completely remodeled in Spring 2021.
+        The former Breakfast Restaurant was completely remodeled in Spring 2021.
 In August 2022, our business model was modified to lower expenses, while providing improved alignment to the manageable retirement life we envisioned.

         With breakfast now included in our room rates, our restaurant is dedicated to serving our motel guests only.
 Our guests get to experience that Bed & Breakfast vibe with the luxury of enjoying their own private space, separate from the owners.